What Are Prominent Ears?

 What Next?

-If you’d like to explore whether otoplasty is right for your child, please contact us to arrange a consultation.
+If you’d like to explore whether otoplasty is right for your child, please contact us to arrange a face to face consultation.
 A doctor’s referral is required.

 Disclaimer: